Canadian Large Projects

 - January 22, 2020

-Technical Working Group on MonitoringThrough the SOC, the State of Alaska and Province of British Columbia established a Technical Working Group on Monitoring (TWG-M) comprised of agency and ministry experts tasked with developing recommendations for the BWG regarding the scope, elements and funding of a defined coordinated monitoring effort.
+Technical Working Group on MonitoringThrough the SOC, the State of Alaska and Province of British Columbia established a Technical Working Group on Monitoring (TWG-M) comprised of agency and ministry experts tasked with developing recommendations for the BWG regarding the scope, elements, and funding of a defined coordinated monitoring effort.
 In 2017, the BWG approved a Project Description and Two-year Workplan for a Joint Water Quality Monitoring Program for Transboundary Waters (see attachments in SOC, link above).
-A 2019 status report of this sampling program is available here → British Columbia and Alaska Transboundary Rivers Sampling Program 2019 Status Report.
+The TWG-M produced the following reports based on their work.

 Additional InformationState of Alaska agencies have developed the following information related to transboundary mine projects.